MEET US AT IMAP 2018

 As pseudoproline dipeptides, O-acyl dipeptides turned out to be versatile building blocks for the synthesis of difficult peptides such as β-amyloid (1-42), which indeed showed an improved solubility and reduced propensity for fibril formation, and insulin, where isoacyl dipeptides were inserted in both A- and B-chain.
 Peptides containing O-acyl bonds to serine or threonine may act as soluble prodrugs, hence they have also been termed «switch peptides» (Fig. 6).

 β-elimination of O-acyl dipeptides during activation has been described by Coin et al. If this side reaction poses a problem pseudoproline dipeptides should be incorporated in place of the isoacyl dipeptide to disrupt the aggregated structure.

 The quality of a material produced by a manufacturing process depends entirely on the process itself, and the robustness built into that process during the development lifecycle.
 For a number of years, many companies have been looking towards the Quality by Design (QbD) approach to process development to ensure this robustness, and Bachem is no exception.
-Bachem, the world’s longest established and largest manufacturer of Peptide APIs, prides itself on the quality and consistency of peptide API produced for customers.
+Bachem, the world’s longest established and largest manufacturer of Peptide API, prides itself on the quality and consistency of peptide API produced for customers.
 One of the lynchpins of this success has been derived from FDA guidance on QbD approaches and Quality Risk Management.